 4. Revisit your social media content strategy

-Social media content fuels the marketing engine.
-By consistently delivering social media posts that are relevant to your customers and referral sources, as well as unique to your local community, an agent can demonstrate dependability and expertise.
+Social media content fuels the marketing engine and COVID-19 has pushed more shoppers online in the second quarter of 2020, e-commerce accounted for 16.1% of all U.S. sales, up from 11.8%.2 By consistently delivering social media posts that are relevant to your customers and referral sources, as well as unique to your local community, an agent can demonstrate dependability and expertise.
 Your audience will grow to rely on and appreciate the insights you post.

 Here are some social media marketing ideas you can implement: